by Frank T. McAndrew, The Conversation

 also indicate that dogs can understand human intentions, try

-and even avoid people who don’t cooperate with
+to help their owners and even avoid people who don’t cooperate with

 their owners or treat them well.